 Financial Statements and Financial Statements Analysis

 In order to determine the health of a business, you need financial statements.
-Why would you be interested in the health of a business?
+Why should the health of a business interest you?
 Can a business be healthy or sick?
 The answer is a definite ‘yes’.
 For businesses, cash is the lifeblood that drives everything.
 Healthy businesses either generate enough cash or have access to sources of cash that allow them to grow and prosper.
 Sick businesses suffer from the opposite, that is, they have serious liquidity problems.
 Hence as investors, customers, suppliers and employees, you need to understand how healthy or sick a business is.

 - As a buyer, you would want to place a value on the business determined by objective and verified information.

 - As a supplier, you may need to sell merchandise on credit.
 For example, a customer can walk inside your door and ask you to sell him one thousand laptops with the condition that he will pay you a month later.
 Do you want to take this business?
-How will you know you will be paid one month later?
-This decision is called a credit decision.
+How will you know you that the customer will pay one month later?
+We call this decision a credit decision.
 Right credit decisions can allow your business to grow, wrong credit decisions can push you into bankruptcy.

 - As a customer, you may need to select contractors who have the financial strength to execute large or long-term contracts.